Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • Any client who does not confirm APTC eligibility before re-enrolling with no premium will be required to re-enroll with a $5 monthly premium, effective in PY 2026.

-• When clients confirm or update their information, the $0 monthly premium will return if they’re eligible for it after applying for the APTC.
+• When clients confirm or update their information, the $0 monthly premium will be restored if they’re eligible after applying for the APTC.
 These clients will receive a tax refund or reduction when they file and reconcile their APTC on their federal income tax return.

 • This doesn’t apply to state marketplaces.